zigguratt/zoom-zero-day/README.md

 # Zoom Zero Day app

 This is a tiny application that runs a script to disable Zoom's hidden web server on MacOS.
 This allows those less technically inclined to apply the fix without having to resort to using the terminal.
+Just download the ZIP file in this repo, double-click on it in Finder to unzip it, then double-click on the resulting _ZoomZeroDay.app_ file.
+All of a sudden, _nothing will happen!_ It ain't fancy.
+You only need to do this once, however.
+At the same time, there's no harm in going double-click-happy if you really want to.
+Have at it!

+If you have default security settings, MacOS probably won't let you open the app.
+If you hold _option_ down and right-click on the application, then choose _Open_, you'll be given a choice to open it instead of being completely denied.

 The simple script in the application is taken from the end of [this article](https://medium.com/@jonathan.leitschuh/zoom-zero-day-4-million-webcams-maybe-an-rce-just-get-them-to-visit-your-website-ac75c83f4ef5)